nmaas-platform/nmaas-docs/docs/guides/user-guide.md

 ### 8.3 Application Instance Initial Configuration

 During the installation process, once the application instance is initially deployed, the user is asked to provide an initial configuration for the application that is being installed.
-Thre required data is entered through a configuration wizard presented in a window after clicking the `Configure` button, which becomes visible on the application instance details page once the application transits to the `Deployed` state.
+The required data is entered through a configuration wizard presented in a window after clicking the `Configure` button, which becomes visible on the application instance details page once the application transits to the `Deployed` state.

 ![Application instance](./img/user-guide-s08.png)